theobald-software/theobald-software.github.io/content/_en/ecs-core/ecscore-administration/settings/api_keys.md

 - Update
 - remove

 You will need the *Update* option if the user's credentials have changed.
+The API key can be overwritten with values from another installation, for example.
+This would make sense in a load balanced architecture using [Azure Relay](../../ecscore-administration/settings/azure_relay).